Start/Know

 The protagonist says that his father had given him a piece of advice: "Look for the best in each person".
 Reflect for a moment on how the world would be different if many people did just that.

-This great impact generated from a single difference is the butterfly effect.
+This great impact from a single small difference is known as the butterfly effect.
 (Wikipedia, video).

 My favorite way of referring to the butterfly effect in our lives is that it redirects our future.